parkeyparker/docker-bigbluebutton/README.md

     sudo docker run -d -p 9123:9123 -p 80:80 -p 1935:1935 --name bbb jamesyale/docker-bigbluebutton
 ### (optional) To Init a Bigbluebutton container with a known secret
     sudo docker run -d -p 9123:9123 -p 80:80 -p 1935:1935 -e secret=<bbbsecret> --name bbb jamesyale/docker-bigbluebutton
-### (optional/recommended for production use) To Init a Bigbluebutton container with a known secret and external storage
+### (optional/recommended for production use) To Init a Bigbluebutton container with a known secret, hostname and external storage
-    sudo docker run -d -p 9123:9123 -p 80:80 -p 1935:1935 -e secret=<bbbsecret> -v /path/to/some/storage /var/bigbluebutton --name bbb jamesyale/docker-bigbluebutton
+    sudo docker run -d -p 9123:9123 -p 80:80 -p 1935:1935 -e secret=<bbbsecret> -e host=<hostname/IP> -v /path/to/some/storage /var/bigbluebutton --name bbb jamesyale/docker-bigbluebutton

 From now on you could refer to Bigbluebutton container as "bbb" You could do